vertica/VerticaPy/docs/source/examples_understand_africa_education.rst

     model = KMeans(n_cluster = 8)
     model.fit(africa, X = ["lon", "lat"])

-We can add the prediction to the :py:func:`~verticapy.vDataFrame` and draw the scatter map.
+We can add the prediction to the :py:mod:`~verticapy.vDataFrame` and draw the scatter map.

 .. code-block:: python